halukbayraktar/halukbayraktar.github.io/_pages/about.md

 Additionally, Haluk was one of the founders and chairman of the board of Turkey’s Aerospace and Defense Cooperative (SAHA Istanbul), which includes over 580 companies and 16 universities.

-Haluk is awarded with a state medal (order of merit) of Ukraine at the Presidential Palace in Kiev by President Volodymyr Zelenskiy for his services to Ukraine and Ukraine-Turkey relations.
+Haluk was awarded with a state medal (order of merit) of Ukraine at the Presidential Palace in Kiev by President Volodymyr Zelenskiy for his service to Ukraine and Ukraine-Turkey relations.

 Haluk is a graduate of Middle East Technical University in Industrial Engineering and Columbia University in Financial Engineering.
-He is an avid fisher, frequently appears on Turkish television and in university conferences, but above all spending quality time with his wife and three children.
+He is an avid fisher, frequently appears on Turkish television and in university conferences, but above all enjoys spending quality time with his wife and three children.
 <br>

 ### [CEO, Baykar Defense](http://www.baykarsavunma.com/)

-* Grew employee headcount from under 10 to over 700, converting Baykar from an automotive SME to a world-class leader in developing unmanned aerial technologies
+* Grew employee headcount from under 10 to over 1000, converting Baykar from an automotive SME to a world-class leader in developing unmanned aerial technologies
 * Co-developed all unmanned systems, handling multiplicity of functions in the product development lifecycle from design to build
 * Organized investment and business development activities
 * Established digital transformation and supply chain system for Baykar